Owlrazum/GlyphAtlasCpp/README.md

 # Description

-This repo goes in pair with my repo "UnityGlyphAtlas"
+To test this repo use Unity project located in [UnityGlyphAtlas](https://github.com/Owlrazum/UnityGlyphAtlas)

 The project uses cmake definition PROJECT_SOURCE_DIR to determine paths.
 The included font files are referenced by the test data, no APIs for font location are in place.